Ring Parties | Letchworth Show | Entering and Competing | KC Progression | Agility Warrant | Agility Club League | Schedules

 Activity Register

-To register your dog on the Activity Register (for crossbreeds and other dogs not on the Breed Register):
+To register your dog on the Activity Register (for crossbreeds and other dogs not on the Kennel Club Breed Register):

 - Visit Application for registration of a dog on the activity register on the Kennel Club's Website.
 Complete Form 5 - either online or by printing, filling in and posting the paper version.